 Sulawesi is home to a vast array of colourful, exotic tribes.
 Get up-close and personal with them on our 6-day Ancestral Adventures in South Sulawesi itinerary.
 Enjoy stunning scenery, beautiful beaches, and accommodation that ranges from luxe to rugged - all part of the in-depth cultural immersion experience.
 From Makassar, to Bira, to Sengkang, to Rantepao, and finishing off in well-known Tana Toraja, you’re in for a thrilling journey into the lives - past and present - of Sulawesi’s tribespeople.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Arrive at the Hasanuddin International Airport in Makassar, Sulawesi’s largest city, and transfer to your hotel.
-We recommend the Aryaduta Makassar: a simple, comfortable hotel.
 Spend the remainder of your day getting acquainted with your new surroundings.

 Check out of your hotel early this morning - you’re back on the road again.
 This time, you’re heading the short distance to Bulukumba, where you’ll meet members of the indigenous Kajang tribe.
 These tribes people believe that their home, a 31-square-mile forested area, is set on the world’s oldest land.
 Here, you’ll be granted an audience with the tribal chief, who can provide insight into the Kajang’s culture and traditions.
 Lunch in Watampone, and afterwards, check out Museum Andi Mappasisi.
-Upon arrival in Sengkang, you’ll check in to your family-run hotel, Pondok Eka, the best in town.
+Upon arrival in Sengkang, you’ll check in to your hotel.
 Once settled in, you’ll pay a visit to a traditional silk factory, where you can observe the traditional silk spinning and weaving process.
 Sunset is a can’t-miss - you’ll catch it over Lake Tempeh, before heading to a local restaurant for a traditional, delicious Sulawesi-style culinary feast.

-Enjoy breakfast at your hotel, before departing for Toraja.
-The 2-hour drive there is wonderfully-scenic - make sure your camera is ready!
+Enjoy breakfast at your hotel, before an early departure for Toraja.
+The 7-hour drive there is wonderfully-scenic - make sure your camera is ready!
 Have lunch in Makale, then head to Londa, an ancient cave cemetery.
 Continue onwards to Kete Kesu, and check out the traditional boat-shaped Tongkonan ancestral houses.
-You’ll arrive in Toraja’s capital by late afternoon, and check in to our recommended hotel, the Toraja Heritage.
+You’ll arrive in Toraja’s capital by evening, and check in to your hotel.
 Dine either at your hotel, or at a nearby restaurant.